This jam recipe is savory, herbal, and rich. It is amazing when paired with meat, goat cheese, pasta, and salty snacks. Read on for the tutorial!

-The recipe calls for Roma tomatoes, which are typically more dense and thus cook into a thicker sauce a bit faster.
-You can use whatever tomato you have on hand however, and this is a great recipe to use a variety if that is what you have.
+The recipe calls for Roma tomatoes, which are typically denser and thus cook into a thicker sauce a bit faster.
+You can use whatever tomato you have on hand, however, and this is a great recipe to use a variety if that is what you have.

 Here’s the recipe, with BOTH traditional water bath and steam canning instructions, and you can download it here!

 Download the recipe & tutorial for free here!